salesforce/apollo/README.md

 ## WIP
 Note that Apollo Delphinius is very much a _work in progress_.
 There is not yet an official release.
 Thus, it is by no means a full featured, hardened distributed ledger platform.
-I am a strong believer in iterative development and believe it is the only way to create robust systems.

 ## Requirements
 Apollo is a pure Java application  The build system uses Maven, and requires Maven 3.8.1+.
 The Maven enforcer plugin enforces dependency convergance and Apollo is built using Java 17.